Why Egypt Turned Back and Left Judah to Burn

 The Dead Return to the Water

-The account preserved in Ginzberg’s Legends of the Jews (compiled 1909 to 1938 from a vast range of rabbinic sources) describes what happened next in terms both specific and eerie.
 God commanded the waters to be covered with corpses.
-Not shipwrecked soldiers, not the dead of some recent battle.
-These were old bones, dredged up and surfaced, the drowned dead from a catastrophe the Egyptians knew too well.
+Not the newly dead from some recent battle.
+Not shipwrecked soldiers.
+These were old bones, dredged up and brought to the surface, the drowned dead from a catastrophe the Egyptians knew too well.
 The sailors recognized them.
 Ancestors.
-The men who had ridden their chariots into the parted sea and been swallowed when the waters collapsed.
+The men who had ridden chariots into the parted sea and been swallowed when the waters collapsed.

 The fleet turned around.